Esqarrouth/Cool-Quotes/README.md

 Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody's going to die.
 Come watch TV?|Morty The thing about a battle plan is, it only works if soldiers follow orders.|Dominic You know what the romans did when they marched into a country?
 They gave the king a choice, join or die.
 Those who joined flourished with the empire.
 Those who didn't...
 Either way the romans took the country.|Dominic
+These invisible lines we draw on the world-- I realize they have no meaning.
+Why should a man lose his life for something illusory?|John Greer

 #Friends Quotes